ExpressionEngine/ExpressionEngine-User-Guide/source/member/index.rst

   themes/ee/member/default/

-These templates can be edited with a text editor, or you may choose to edit them via your Control Panel at :menuselection:`Developer Tools --> Template Manager --> Members`
+These templates can be edited with a text editor, or you may choose to edit them via your Control Panel at :menuselection:`Developer --> Template Manager --> Members`

 A good strategy is to make a copy of the entire **default** templates folder,